autumnREPOS/BFSG-Assets/README.md

 # BFSG-Assets
-The Battle for Snowglobe Assets
+The official Battle for Snow Globe assets!
+Credit me if you use them for ANYTHING. or get ready to get a strike!